open-telemetry/opentelemetry-js/packages/opentelemetry-propagator-b3/README.md

 ### B3 Single and Multi-Header Configuration

 The B3Propagator always extracts both the single and multi-header b3 encodings.
-If you need to inject both encoding this can accomplished using a composite propagator.
+If you need to inject both encodings this can accomplished using a composite propagator.

 ```javascript